-Intraoperative measurements via telemetry may now be performed.
-Put the transmitting coil in a sterile sleeve, replace the flap and place the coil on top of the implant.
+• Put the transmitting coil alone in a sterile sheath, replace the flap and place the coil on top.

 The implant transmitting range is 2-10 mm.
 The implant may not function properly if the coil is directly on top of the receiver/stimulator.